What is chronic swimmer’s ear?

 - antifungal eardrops for infections caused by fungi

-- acetaminophen or ibuprofen for relief of pain or other discomfort
+- acetaminophen or ibuprofen to relieve pain or discomfort

 - get the inside of your ears wet while bathing

-- put anything in your ears, including headphones, until your symptoms subside
+- put anything in your ears, including headphones and ear plugs, until your symptoms subside

 - Don’t remove earwax.

 - Don’t put anything in your ears, including cotton swabs, fingers, liquids, or sprays.

-- After swimming or showering, thoroughly dry your ears with a towel or a hair dryer on a low setting.
-When drying with a towel, be gentle and only dry the outer ear.
+- Thoroughly dry your ears with a towel or a hair dryer on a low setting after swimming or showering.
+Be gentle and only dry the outer ear when drying with a towel.

-- When your ears get wet, turn your head from side to side to help water flow out.
+- Turn your head from side to side to help water flow out when your ears get wet.

 - Shield your ears or put cotton balls in them before applying hair dyes or spraying hairsprays or perfumes.

 - Use preventive eardrops made from 1 part rubbing alcohol and 1 part white vinegar before and after swimming.

 - Don’t swim in places where there may be a high bacterial content.

 - Don’t stop any treatment for swimmer’s ear sooner than your doctor recommends.